 Biodiversity Conservation, at Home and Abroad

-Committed to the preservation of animal species, the Bioparc supports local organisations abroad, for example the Proyecto Titi function which works to save the cotton-top tamarin (Saguinus oedipus) in Colombia, and the Mitsinjo association in Madagascar, which combines the conservation of habitats and species with the development of tourism that respects nature and people.
+Committed to the preservation of animal species, the Bioparc supports local organisations abroad, for example, the Proyecto Titi function which works to save the cotton-top tamarin (Saguinus oedipus) in Colombia, and the Mitsinjo association in Madagascar, which combines the conservation of habitats and species with the development of tourism that respects nature and people.
 The Bioparc also created the Wonder Fauna program to protect local fauna – in collaboration with a local photographer.

 Raise Awareness of Environmental Issues

-Thanks to the privileged contacts and proximity with more than 80 different animal species, the Bioparc is an ideal place for raising awareness through educational and entertaining activities.
+Thanks to the privileged contacts and proximity to more than 80 different animal species, the Bioparc is an ideal place for raising awareness through educational and entertaining activities.
 It regularly becomes a living classroom, a life-size laboratory, and thus a unique tool for environmental education in the canton of Geneva.
 From guided tours to workshops, the park offers a wide range of ways to discover and better protect.